stephenott0205/lab1/README.md

     Configure > Settings or Preferences (depending on your platform) > Plugins

-In the plugins list, make sure ``Scala`` is installed.
+In the plugins list, make sure `Scala` is installed.

 Then back at the splash screen, configure your Java software development kit (Java SDK) in IntelliJ

     Configure > Project Defaults > Project Structure

-Under Project SDK, select an SDK from the list (either 1.7 or 1.8 are fine).
+Under Project SDK, select an SDK from the list (either 1.7 or 1.8 are fine but not 1.6 or earlier).
 If there are no listed, you will have to select the directory with your SDK from

     New ...